miracl/maas-sdk-dotnet-core1/README.md

 ## Samples

-Replace `CLIENT_ID`, `CLIENT_SECRET` and `CUSTOMER_ID` (if necessary) in the `appsettings.json` file with your valid credential data from the MIRACL server or use the [recommended approach](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) by Microsoft. `baseUri` (which is passed to the `MiraclClient.GetAuthorizationRequestUrlAsync` method in the first sample) should be the uri of your web application.
+Replace `CLIENT_ID`, `CLIENT_SECRET` and `CUSTOMER_ID` (if necessary) in the `appsettings.json` file with your valid credential data from the [MIRACL server](https://trust.miracl.cloud/) or use the [recommended approach](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) by Microsoft. `baseUri` (which is passed to the `MiraclClient.GetAuthorizationRequestUrlAsync` method in the first sample) should be the uri of your web application.
 Note that the redirect uri, if not explicitly specified in the `MiraclOptions`, is constructed as `baseUri\login` (the default value of the `CallbackPath` property is `\login`) and it should be passed to the MIRACL server when requiring authentication credential.
-You have to setup the mpad.js url in the Views/Home/Index.cshtml too as explained in the [Authorization Flow section](https://github.com/miracl/maas-sdk-dotnet-core1/#authorization-flow).

 * `MiraclAuthenticationApp.Core1.1` demonstrates the usage of `MiraclClient` to authenticate to the MIRACL server
 * `MiraclExternalAuthenticationApp.Core1.1` demonstrates external authentication to the Miracl server.
 The login page has a `MIRACL` button which performs the authentication.
 Note that the application uses a database which should be migrated before used.
 In Visual Studio, you can use the Package Manager Console to apply pending migrations to the database by `PM> Update-Database`.
 Alternatively, you can apply pending migrations from a command prompt at your project directory by `> dotnet ef database update`.